mdshaiyan/Online-Hospital-Management-System/README.md

+# Online-Hospital-Management-System

  Author: Md.Shaiyan Bean Omar
           Redwan Mohd Mukhles
           S.M Taj Ahmed

-Project Overview: This is an ONLINE HOSPITAL MANAGEMENT SYSTEM application.
-We can sign up/ login by this application.Here anyone can sign up by username and password.And then login by same username and password.
+# Project Overview: This is an ONLINE HOSPITAL MANAGEMENT SYSTEM application.
+We can sign up/ login by this application.
+Here anyone can sign up by Id and password.And then login by same Id and password.
 If anyone do any mistake when try to login or signup then it shows a error.After succesful login anyone can see this interface on our application.

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/d3e56cb0-d8a5-4b70-9ae5-219e5c218225" />